 Coffee beans for garnish

 Pour all liquid ingredients into a shaker filled with ice and shake well.
-Strain into a well -chilled martini glass.
+Strain into a well -chilled glass.
 Garnish with 3 coffee beans floated on top of the cocktail.

 DEATH BY CHOCOLATINI